shrimptqm/InsightHub/content/00_public/00_组织建设/Callouts.md

 ---
-uid: 20240726195711
-title: Callouts
-tags:
-author:
 draft: false
-modified: 20240726200656
 ---

-# Callouts

 [Callouts - Obsidian Help](https://help.obsidian.md/Editing+and+formatting/Callouts)

 Use callouts to include additional content without breaking the flow of your notes.

 To create a callout, add `[!info]` to the first line of a blockquote, where `info` is the _type identifier_.
 The type identifier determines how the callout looks and feels.
-To see all available types, refer to [Supported types](<https://help.obsidian.md/Editing+and+formatting/Callouts#Supported> types).
+To see all available types, refer to [Supported types](https://help.obsidian.md/Editing+and+formatting/Callouts#Supported types).

 ```markdown
 > [!info]